-The course comprises a series of lectures, workshops and individual project.
-In the project the participants will analyse the information structure and communication tradition within their own research area, based on the scientific literature.
+The course comprises a series of lectures, workshops and an individual project.
+In the project the participants will analyse the information structure and communication tradition within their own research area, based on scientific literature.
 The project is presented in a written report and at an oral presentation for the other course participants.
 The time set aside for the project is one week.

 The course is taught in English.

 To be admitted to the course applicants have to be part of a PhD programme at LTH.

 The course corresponds to 2 weeks of full-time work and to 3 credits in third-cycle (PhD) studies (with Pass and Fail as available grades), if this is in line with the individual study plan.

 Robin Gullstrand , Librarian LTH